nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You might find it difficult to find the index of a specific person when your list gets long.
 In this situation, you may want to make use of the [`find` command](#locating-persons-by-fields-find) or [`finddebt` command](#locating-persons-by-debt-description-finddebt) to shorten the list and make it easier to find and figure out the index of the person that you are looking for.
 </div>

-* If you do not specify date and time, they will conveniently default to the current date and time.
+* If you specify **neither date nor time**, the date and time will conveniently default to the current date and time.
+* If you specify **only the time but not the date**, the date will conveniently default to the current date.
-* If you specify the date but not the time, the time will default to midnight.
-Be careful that this default behaviour is different from the previous.
+* If you specify **only the date but not the time**, the time will default to midnight.
 * One person **cannot** have 2 debts with the same description, money, date and time.
-However, they **can** have 2 debts with 3 out of 4 of these items being the same.
+However, they **can** have 2 debts with 3 out of 4 of description, money, date and time being the same.

 Example:
 * `adddebt 3 d/McDonalds m/8.9` will add a debt with the current date and time to the 3rd person in the person list.
 This debt is worth `$8.90` and has the description`McDonalds`